Helpful Breastfeeding Positions

 - The lying down position is basically the same as the cradle hold, but with baby and mother lying on their sides facing each other.

 - Place two pillows under your head, a pillow behind your back, a pillow under your top leg, and a fifth pillow tucked behind your baby.
-Five pillows sounds like a lot, but remember a golden rule of nursing: if mother is comfortable, baby is likely to be more comfortable, too.
+Five pillows sound like a lot, but remember a golden rule of nursing: if mother is comfortable, baby is likely to be more comfortable, too.

 - Place your baby on her side facing you, and nestled in your arm.
 Slide baby up or down along the mattress to get her mouth lined up with your nipple.